![]() |

 Students work together to engineer a cost-effective and environmentally friendly solution for cleaning up the Great Pacific Garbage Patch.

 How do you take your food home—paper, plastic, or reusable bags?
-Work with data and see how you measure up. - Stream Team from Utah State University
+Work with data and see how you measure up. - Environmental Justice: Evaluating Zip Codes from Science Friday

 In this activity, students consider the Deepwater Horizon oil spill in the Gulf of Mexico and related cleanup efforts.